 Disadvantages of a Standard Variable Home Loan

-You should seek pre approval before entering into an owner builder arrangement.
+You should seek pre approval before entering into a Standard Variable Loan arrangement.
 The reason is simple, building is a complex excerise requiring good co ordination and technical skills.

 Lenders are aware of the complexity owner builders face, and the possibility of costs over runs.
 This comes primarily from in-experience with managing this type of project.
-Hence most lenders are not generous when it comes to lending at high LVR’s on an owner builder loan.
+Hence most lenders are not generous when it comes to lending at high LVR’s on a Standard Variable Loans.